simonmichael/hledger/site/contributing.md

 - Test installation on platforms you have access to
 - Run the latest release or developer build
-- Test examples and advice in the docs
+- Test examples, advice, and links in the docs
 - Report packaging, documentation, UX, functional bugs
 - Report and help analyse problems via irc/mail list/bug tracker